 Primary tabs

-The PhD in Criminology is an advanced research degree, awarded on the basis of a thesis and an oral examination (viva voce).
-The primary purpose of the PhD is the preparation and presentation of a substantial piece of independent and original academic research.
-Completion usually requires three to four years of full-time study, and five years if studying part-time, including a probationary period.
-Students are required to be resident in Cambridge during that time.
+The PhD in Criminology is an advanced research degree awarded on the basis of a thesis and an oral examination (viva voce).
+The PhD's primary purpose is to prepare and present a substantial piece of independent and original academic research.
+Completion usually requires three to four years of full-time study and four to seven years of studying part-time, which includes a probationary period.

-Every PhD student in the Institute of Criminology is supported by a supervisor.
+Every PhD student in the Institute of Criminology is supported by a Supervisor.
 Supervisors are experts in their field of study and support students throughout the PhD.
-PhD candidates will also benefit from the advice and support of other academic members of staff who will be involved in progression through the various stages of the PhD, from the registration assessment exercise at the end of the first year through to the completion of the thesis.
+PhD candidates will also benefit from the advice and support of other academic members of staff who will be involved in the progression through the various stages of the PhD, from the registration assessment exercise at the end of the first year to the completion of the thesis.
+All students are allocated a thesis advisor once they start their PhD; this is a decision that is made jointly by the Supervisor and each student.

-As well as specialist supervision, the Institute provides a comprehensive training, support and development programme for its PhD students.
-Frequent seminars are designed to develop research skills, technique and thinking.
-The School of Arts and Humanities organises a Researcher Development Programme covering a range of topics from PhD skills training, to language training and writing and editing skills.
+In addition to specialist supervision, the Institute provides a comprehensive training, support, and development programme for its PhD students.
+Frequent seminars are designed to develop research skills, technique, and thinking.
+The School of Arts and Humanities organises a Researcher Development Programme covering a range of topics, from PhD skills training to language training and writing and editing skills.

 The Institute welcomes applications from suitably qualified applicants of all nationalities.
 Proposals for doctoral research on any criminological topic will be considered.
-Applicants might wish to contact potential supervisors before submitting a formal application, and are advised to consult supervisor profiles for details on their research interests.
+Applicants should contact potential supervisors before submitting a formal application and are advised to consult Supervisor profiles for details on their research interests.
 Prospective students are advised to reflect carefully on which staff member best matches their academic interests.

 Learning Outcomes